CDLUC3/docker-tutorial/README.md

 # Docker Tutorial for UC3 Developers
 This will consist of three 90 minute sessions covering various topics in the use of Docker.

+Goals
+- Understainging Docker Images and Docker Containers
+- Creating a Docker Image from a Dockerfile
+- Orchestrating Multiple Docker Containers with Docker Compose
+- Leverage docker technologies from other tools and services

 The sessions will start in late Jan 2021.

-UC3 staff use MySql, Java, and Ruby, so the sample docker files will use these technologies.
+UC3 staff use MySql, Java, and Ruby, so the sample docker files will use these familiar technologies.

 ## Pre Work
 [Pre Work - Installations](prework/)